Jenny Lind: American tour

-In 1849, Lind was approached by the American showman P. T. Barnum with a proposal to tour throughout the United States for more than a year.
-Realising that it would yield large sums for charity, particularly the endowment of free schools in her native Sweden, Lind agreed.
-Her financial demands were stringent, but Barnum met them, and in 1850, they reached agreement.
+In 1849, Lind was approached by the American showman P. T. Barnum with a proposal to tour throughout the United States, giving 150 concerts in eighteen months.
+Realising that it would yield large sums for charity, particularly the endowment of free schools in her native Sweden, Lind demanded a fixed fee of $1,000 per concert, and in January 1850 Barnum agreed.

 Together with a supporting baritone, Giovanni Belletti, and her London colleague, Julius Benedict, as pianist, arranger and conductor, Lind sailed to America in September 1850.
 Barnum's advance publicity made her a celebrity even before she arrived in the US, and she received a wild reception on arriving in New York.
 Tickets for some of her concerts were in such demand that Barnum sold them by auction.
 The enthusiasm of the public was so strong that the American press coined the term "Lind mania".

-After her first two performances in New York in September 1850, Lind's party toured the east coast of America, with continued success, and later took in Cuba, the Southern US and Canada.
+After her first two performances in New York in September 1850, Lind's party toured the east coast of the United States, with continued success, and later took in Cuba, the Southern US and Canada.
 By early 1851, Lind had become uncomfortable with Barnum's relentless marketing of the tour, and she invoked a contractual right to sever her ties with him; they parted amicably.
 She continued the tour for nearly a year, under her own management, until May 1852.
 Benedict left the party in 1851 to return to England, and Lind invited Otto Goldschmidt to replace him as pianist and conductor.
 Lind and Goldschmidt were married on 5 February 1852, near the end of the tour, in Boston.
-She took the name "Jenny Lind-Goldschmidt", both privately and professionally.
+She used the name "Jenny Lind-Goldschmidt" (or "Jenny Goldschmidt Lind" or simply "Jenny Goldschmidt") both privately and professionally.